-Required education and alternatives to formal education
+Required education and alternatives to formal education ation: --- -------- i. high school or general education development (GED) diploma; or ii. demonstration to the program administrator of the ability to communicate in English, including reading and following written instructions and making appropriate entries regarding services in the recipient record or file.

-ii. demonstration to the program administrator of the ability to communicate in English, including reading and following written instructions and making appropriate entries regarding services in the recipient record or file.
+i. the ability to communicate with his/her supervisor, the recipient, and the primary caregiver;

-- c.
-Required skill set: - i. the ability to communicate with his/her supervisor, the recipient, and the primary caregiver; - ii. the ability to understand the needs of, and to work with, the recipient population; - iii. the ability to be guided by the support plan; and - iv. the ability to respond in case of medical or community emergencies.
+- ii. the ability to understand the needs of, and to work with, the recipient population; - iii. the ability to be guided by the support plan; and iv. the ability to respond in case of medical or community emergencies.